rust-lang/rust/active/0000-scoped-attributes-for-checked-arithmetic.md

 # Summary

-Change the semantics of the built-in fixed-size integer types from being defined as wrapping around on overflow to either returning an unspecified result or not returning at all.
-Allow overflow checks to be turned on or off per-scope with an attribute.
-Add a compiler option to force checking for testing and debugging purposes.
-Add a `WrappingOps` trait to the standard library, with operations defined as wrapping on overflow, for the limited number of cases where this is the desired semantics, such as hash functions.
+Change the semantics of the built-in fixed-size integer types from being defined as wrapping around on overflow to it being considered a program error (but *not* undefined behavior in the C sense), with whether to check for it at compile and/or runtime being left up to the implementation.
+Add an attribute to allow runtime overflow checks to be turned on or off per-scope, similarly to lints.
+Add a compiler option to force checking to be on for testing and debugging purposes.
+Add a `WrappingOps` trait to the standard library with operations defined as wrapping on overflow for the limited number of cases where this is the desired semantics, such as hash functions.

 # Motivation

-The semantics of the basic arithmetic operators on the built-in fixed-size integer types are currently defined to wrap around on overflow.
-Wrapping around on overflow is well-defined behavior, which means that it's better than C. Yet we should avoid falling prey to the soft bigotry of low expectations.
+The semantics of the basic arithmetic operators and casts on the built-in fixed-size integer types are currently defined to wrap around on overflow.
+This is is well-defined behavior, so it is already an improvement over C. Yet we should avoid falling into the trap of low expectations.

-In the large majority of cases, wrapping around on overflow is not an appropriate semantics: programs will generally not work correctly with the wrapped-around value.
-Much of the time, programs are merely optimistic that overflow won't happen, but this often turns out to be mistaken.
-When it does happen, unexpected behavior and potentially even security bugs can result.
+In the large majority of cases, wrapping around on overflow is not a useful or appropriate semantics: programs will generally not work correctly with the wrapped-around value.
+Much of the time, programs are merely optimistic that overflow won't happen, but this frequently turns out to be mistaken.
+When overflow does happen, unexpected behavior and potentially even security bugs can result.

 It should be emphasized that wrapping around on overflow is *not* a memory safety issue in the safe subset of Rust, which greatly mitigates, but does not eliminate, the harm that overflow bugs can cause.
-However, in `unsafe` blocks, and when interfacing with existing C libraries, it can be a memory safety issue, and furthermore, not all security bugs are memory safety bugs.
-By indiscriminately using wraparound-on-overflow semantics in every case, whether or not it is appropriate, it becomes difficult to impossible for programmers, compilers, and analysis tools to reliably determine where overflow is the expected behavior, and where the possibility of it should be considered a defect.
+However, in `unsafe` blocks and when interfacing with existing C libraries, it *can* be a memory safety issue; and furthermore, not all security bugs are memory safety bugs.
+By indiscriminately using wraparound-on-overflow semantics in every case, whether or not it is sensible, it becomes difficult to impossible for programmers, compilers, and analysis tools to reliably determine in which cases overflow is the expected behavior, and in which cases it should be considered a defect.

-It is a fact that checked arithmetic poses an unacceptable performance burden in many cases, especially in a performance-sensitive language like Rust.
+In many cases, runtime overflow checks unfortunately present an unacceptable performance burden, especially in a performance-conscious language like Rust.
 As such, a perfect, one-size-fits-all solution is regrettably not possible.
-However, we can make better compromises than we currently do.
+However, it is very much within our power to make better compromises than we currently do.

-While in many cases, the performance cost of checking for overflow is not acceptable, in many other cases, it is.
+While the performance cost of checking for overflow is not acceptable in many cases, in many others, it is.
 Developers should be able to make the tradeoff themselves in a convenient and granular way.

-The cases where wraparound on overflow is explicitly desired are comparatively rare.
-The only use cases for wrapping arithmetic that are known to the author at the time of writing are hashes, checksums, and emulation of processors with wraparound arithmetic instructions.
-Therefore, it should be acceptable to not provide symbolic operators, but require using named methods in these cases.
+The circumstances where wraparound on overflow is explicitly desired are comparatively rare.
+The only use cases for wrapping arithmetic that are known to the author at the time of writing are hashes, checksums, and emulation of hardware instructions with wraparound semantics.
+Therefore, it should be acceptable to only provide named methods for wraparound arithmetic, and not symbolic operators.

 ## Goals of this proposal